Greece on right reform path, but needs to keep 'pedalling': Moscovici

 “It is also a signal to markets that Greece is showing results as far as its commitments are concerned and the reforms which have been decided and is back onto a path of sustainability,” Moscovici said, speaking through an interpreter.

 Greece has invited holders of its 4.75 percent outstanding bonds maturing in 2019 to tender them for cash, along with a plan to offer new five-year paper.
+Demand was strong early on Tuesday.

-The country last ventured onto bond markets with two issues in 2014, a year before it lurched into crisis in a standoff with lenders which culminated in a third financial bailout in mid 2015.
+The country last ventured onto bond markets with two issues in 2014, a year before it lurched into crisis in a standoff with lenders which culminated in a third international bailout in mid 2015.

+Prime Minister Alexis Tsipras told Moscovici that the bond sale was an important message and “the most significant step to finish this unpleasant adventure” of the bailout.

-Moscovici said it was crucial for Greece to keep up reform momentum, comparing it to riding a bicycle.
+Moscovici told reporters it was crucial for Greece to keep up reform momentum, comparing it to riding a bicycle.

 “Confidence in Greece is really coming back, but we need to continue the good work.
 We need to be on the bicycle, and to keep on pedalling.”